neilramaswamy/structured-streaming/docs/tour/stateless/selection_projection.md

 Yay for a unified batch and streaming API!

-## Generation

-But sometimes, upstream sources might not have all the information you need for your streaming job.
-In that case, you might need to _generate_ new columns.
-There are two flavors of generation:

-- You generate a column based off an existing column
-- You generate a column based off a "standalone" function

-TODO(wei), code example.
-Should probably use `selectExpr` and some built-in Spark function.
-Not sure the most commonly used built-in Spark function (though we probably should avoid `current_timestamp` just because processing-time/event-time is discussed only later).

 ## Selecting

 Selection is all about keeping certain rows that satisfy a condition that you specify.
 In SQL, the operator used for this is commonly known as `where`, while in programming languages, this function is usually refered to as the higher-order-function (usually abbreviated as _HOF_) named `filter`.
 You can use either on a DataFrame.
 But regardless of whether you use the SQL operator or HOF, the formula is generally the same: